What’s Your New Year Resolution?

 Successful weight loss generally comes from starting your day with breakfast, daily physical activity and watching your portion sizes.
 When it comes to portion sizes, ask your self do I have 8 ounce glasses, 9-10 inch dinner plates and 1/2 – 1 cup size bowls in my cupboards?
 Our portion sizes tend to grow with the size of our plates.
 Remember that the weight did not appear overnight, so it won’t disappear overnight either.
 Slow gradual weight loss as you learn new habits is key!

-Mark the start of 2017 with new routines that carry over into 2018 and beyond.
+Mark the start of a new year with new routines that carry over into the next year and beyond.
 Happy New Year!